HackBulgaria/Programming101-CSharp/week02/02 - Methods-Part Two/README.md

 ## Date sums ##

-Find all dates in a given whose digits of the month number and the day number sum up to a given value.
-Print each of them on the console in the format
+Find all dates in a given year whose digits of the month number, the digits of the day number and the digits of the year sum up to a given value.
+Print each of them on the console in the format:
-`dd/mm/yyyy: d+d+m+m=sum`.
+`dd/mm/yyyy: d+d+m+m+y+y+y+y=sum`.

 `void PrintDatesWithGivenSum(int year, int sum)`